adidas Supernova Rise Running Shoe Review

 Marathon Racing

 The adidas Supernova Rise isn't well-suited to marathons.
 It lacks the cushioning needed for longer efforts.
-While it offers good energy return for a daily trainer and feels stable, it's also on the heavier side for a race day option.
+While it offers decent energy return for a daily trainer and feels stable, it's also on the heavier side for a race day option.

 Pros

-• Good energy return.
+• Decent energy return.

 Cons

-• Cushioning is mediocre.
+• Cushioning is inadequate.

 • Not the lightest option.